zademn/EverythingCrypto/README.md

     - Pseudorandom generators, pseudorandom functions, a chacha20 implementation, LFSRs (+Geffe)

 - Mathematics = Here you will find the basic structures(groups, curves, etc) and algorithms that I studied
-    - Number theory
+    - Number theory - Start with this
+    - Elliptic Curves - Theory
     - Discrete Logarithm Problem
     - Elliptic curve Discrete Logarithm Problem
     - Factorizations
-    - Elliptic Curves - Theory
     - Lattices
     - Primality and primality tests
 - Public Key = Each cryptosystem will have an introduction and a folder with vulnerabilities (NOTE: mathematical vulnerabilities (Ex: factorizations, dlp) will not be covered to avoid monotony.
 I assume you can connect the points)